 Yunomine Onsen

-Yunomine Onsen is a very small ancient Japanese town known for its hot springs and historical ryokans.
-It’s an interesting place to visit in Japan as it serves as a jumping-off point to the Kumano Kodo.
+Yunomine Onsen is a small ancient Japanese town known for its hot springs and historical ryokans.
+It’s an interesting place to visit in Japan as it is a jumping-off point for Kumano Kodo.
 It’s located in the sacred mountains of Kumano and is a stop on the wonderful Kumano Kodo trail.
-It’s a very spiritual quiet town where one could easily come to enjoy the nature around them.
+It’s a very spiritual, quiet town where one can easily enjoy the nature around them.

-I loved Yunomine Onsen and thought it was one of the best places to visit in Japan.
+I loved Yunomine Onsen and thought it was one of Japan’s best places to visit.
 It feels so “Japanese,” and the waters are said to change color up to seven times a day!
 Make sure to buy some eggs and cook them in the public hot spring cooking basin (Yuzutsu).

 Things To Do In Yunomine Onsen